divelab/DIG/dig/xgraph/XGNN/Readme.md

 Download the dataset and modify corresponding paths.

-Place the checkpoint of the GNNs to be explained in checkpoint folder.
-Also modify corresponding paths if needed.
+Place the checkpoint of the GNNs to be explained in the checkpoint folder.
+Also, modify corresponding paths if needed.

 In "gnn.py" we provide an example showing the training of GNNs, and then the trained GNNs become the model to be explained.